 Can I start with one use-case and expand to other use-cases as I grow?

 Sure, in fact we recommend that you roll out IBAC gradually, to grow your and your organization's confidence in this approach.
 Change, even when positive, is not always easy to manage.
 Tools such as the network mapper let you bootstrap intents files to make adoption by teams that own specific services much easier.
-Read the various tutorials for network policies, Kafka, network mapping, and mTLS to see how to roll out IBAC gradually for various use cases.
+Read the various tutorials for network policies, Kafka, network mapping. to see how to roll out IBAC gradually for various use cases.

 How is Otterize different from a service mesh?